 USAID's Impact: Ex-Post Evaluation Series

-The positive impacts of USAID’s water, sanitation, and hygiene (WASH) activities are often hard to dispute, especially during the immediate time period after projects comes to a close.
+The positive impacts of USAID’s water, sanitation, and hygiene (WASH) activities are often hard to dispute, especially during the immediate time period after projects come to a close.
 But how sustainable are these outcomes several years later?

 Ex-Post Evaluation Synthesis

 This synthesis summarizes key findings from a series of six independent ex-post evaluations that assessed the extent to which USAID–funded WASH activities sustained outcomes three to 10 years after closure and which factors drove those outcomes.
 The findings are meant to foster learning and improve evidence-based sustainable development assistance at USAID and across stakeholders in the WASH sector.Read More

 USAID Conducted Ex-Post Evaluations In Six Countries